yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stat-progress-create-index.md

 type: docs
 ---

 You can add a new index to an existing table using the YSQL [`CREATE INDEX`](../../../api/ysql/the-sql-language/statements/ddl_create_index/#semantics) statement.
 YugabyteDB supports [online index backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md) and its enabled by default, that is, you can build indexes on non-empty tables online, without failing other concurrent writes.
-YugabyteDB also supports the [`CREATE INDEX NONCONCURRENTLY`](../../../api/ysql/the-sql-language/statements/ddl_create_index/#nonconcurrently) command that can be used to disable online index backfill.
+YugabyteDB also supports the [`CREATE INDEX NONCONCURRENTLY`](../../../api/ysql/the-sql-language/statements/ddl_create_index/#nonconcurrently) statement to disable online index backfill.

 ### pg_stat_progress_create_index